Joostdeboer/DnD-App/README.md

   - [ ] Add Markers to the interactive map to quickly go to an information point
   - [ ] Add a toggle for showing region borders
   - [ ] Add a toggle to show rough time zones
+- Sanity
+  - [ ] Add a "quote" schema to sanity, and its respective component
+  - [ ] Add a "level-of-details" schema to sanity, and its respective component
+    - a toggle that can show various levels of detail
+  - [ ] Add content input where you can put an image to either the left or the right of text

 ## Bugs
 - [ ] header links don't disappear when clicking out of the menu (below it or within the "main body")